Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 Scans provide a detailed 3D image of the brain by taking multiple pictures of the inside of your head.
 Scans are used during diagnosis.
 They allow doctors to see whether there is a tumour and, if there is, its size and position.

-Scans are used during diagnosis, as well as for monitoring during and after treatment.
+Scans are also used for monitoring during and after treatment.

 The two scans that are most commonly used are: